IBM/zmodstack-solutions/docs/guide/configure-seaa.md

     **Note:** These environment variables can also be added to **.bash_profile** or to environment variables for a specific OS.

 ---
-## (Optional) Create Ansible config file in home directory
+## (Optional) Create Ansible config file in the home directory

   Save the following content to an '.ansible.cfg' file in your home directory, see this [link](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for details on Ansible config files.
-Having this ansible config file will allow you to run the framework script from other locations on your workstation:
+Having this ansible config file will allow you to run the framework script from other locations on your workstation.

     [defaults]